 The IRS identifies small businesses as the largest source of uncollected taxes, so it focuses attention on the accuracy of payroll taxes.
 A failure to file, a failure to deposit, or a failure to pay can incur significant penalties – some lofty and which only increase over time as interest is added.

-Failing to file your payroll taxes can be considered a crime.
+Your unpaid payroll taxes can be considered a crime.
 Additionally, any business owner who borrows against their payroll taxes is violating federal law, as the money collected from an employee’s paycheck doesn’t technically belong to the company.

 Problematic payroll tax filings can result in the business owner being personally liable.
 In some instances, a past due amount owed can result in the IRS putting you out of business – permanently, or until the debt is settled.
 When you enlist the help of qualified tax and accounting professionals such as BMH Accounting, we can help you and your team reach an amicable solution that satisfies your obligation to the IRS, allowing you to hold onto your company’s finances, as well as your own.